 Immunizations demonstrate our commitment to being your health and wellness destination of choice.
 Immunizations help protect adults against disease, disability and death.
 Each year in the United States, as many as 70,000 adults die from vaccine-preventable diseases or their complications.
 Our Pharmacists have the special skills needed to administer vaccines and help improve the quality of life for many patients and they're easily accessible to the public!
 Walk-Ins Welcome!

 Tetanus and Diphtheria Vaccine (Td) This vaccine should be received by all adolescents and adults, protecting you against tetanus and diphtheria infections for ten years.
 Scrapes from gardening tools, splinters from home renovations, animal bites, body piercings, tattoos and post-surgical wounds can all lead to tetanus.
-Diphtheria is still a public health problem in 87 countries, and the bacteria may still circulate in some parts of the United States and Canada.
 If it has been ten years since your last Td shot, it is time to repeat this vaccination!

-Hepatitis B Vaccine Hepatitis B infects 140,000 to 320,000 people each year.
-Your risk of infection can be drastically decreased by this three-dose vaccination series (three doses are required to be effective) which are given over the course of six months.
+Hepatitis B Vaccine This three-dose vaccination series (three doses are required to be effective) which are given over the course of six months.
 Adolescents and young adults should receive this series, as should some health care workers and public-safety workers who are exposed to blood or other potentially infectious body fluids.
 People with certain medical conditions also should receive this vaccination.
 See your Pharmacist for specific details.

 Hepatitis A Vaccine This two-dose vaccination is recommended for people with certain medical conditions including chronic liver disease, and those travelling outside of the United States to certain countries.
 After the first dose is given, a second dose is required 6 to 18 months later.
 See your Pharmacist for specific details.

 Shingles Vaccine Shingles is a virus that causes a painful skin rash with blisters, usually appearing on one side of the face or body.
 Occasionally, severe cases may involve the eyes and affect vision.
 While shingles is usually resolved after two to four weeks, there is a chance of developing complications that include postherpetic neuralgia (PHN), causing intense pain that can last for years after the rash has resolved.
-Because shingles is caused by the same virus as chickenpox, once you have had chickenpox the virus can live but remain inactive in your body for many years.
+Because shingles is caused by the same virus as chickenpox, once you have had chickenpox the virus, it can live but remain inactive in your body for many years.
 Age and problems with your immune system may increase your risk of getting shingles.
-The current recommendation is that everyone ages 60 and older receives a one-time dose of Zostavax®.
-While the FDA has recently approved the use of Zostavax® for anyone 50 years or older, all patients under the age of 60 must have a prescription to receive Zostavax® at our Pharmacies.
+The current recommendation is that everyone ages 50 and older receive two doses of Shingrix.
+The second dose is given 3-6 months after the first.

 If you're not sure which immunizations you've already had or which immunizations you may need, call your Homeland Pharmacist.
 Some immunizations require a prescription; your Pharmacist can contact your health care provider if necessary.
 Pharmacy vaccinations are covered by several insurance plans.